-Two separate degree programs are offered by the department, Ph.D. and M.S.E.
+Three separate degree programs are offered by the department: Ph.D., M.S.E, and M.Eng.

 In addition to joining a strong department, you will be coming to a relatively small research oriented University with excellent science and liberal arts faculties.
 The overall graduate student body is about 2,600 people and living, social and educational encounters will put you in touch with many interesting and motivated people.
 We believe that this climate will enable students to:

 - Be challenged and stimulated by a distinguished, accessible faculty and a close collegial relationship with a faculty adviser.

 - Prepare for career success in a multi-disciplinary department with a record of producing leaders in industry, academia, and government.